holochain/holochain-proto/README.md

       * `-v...` mount my `$HOME/.holochain` directory to `/root/.holochain` inside the docker container
       * `-P` expose all ports (more on this later)
       * `-i` interactive container (rather than `-d` daemonised)
-      * `-t` the image tagged "metacurrency/holochain" - which is what we tagged the image we build earlier.
+      * `-t` the image tagged *metacurrency*/*holochain* - which is what we tagged the image we build earlier.
 In Docker, tags are unique.
       * The -t flag is the last flag. stuff after this is interpreted as commands to run inside the container

 > It is perfectly possible to keep a docker container around for a long time.
 To disconnect from one, leaving it running, use `Ctrl-p Ctrl-q`.
 HOWEVER: docker containers are designed to be ephemeral, or rather a Dockerfile should be designed such that destroying and creating docker containers is "best practice".
 To exit the docker container, use `ctrl-d`.
 This will stop the container, where it can be found in the list `docker ps -a`

 > By default, docker keeps *absolutely everything you ever do* in images on your machine.
 Because docker's filesystem is so [***very very very clever***](https://docs.docker.com/engine/userguide/storagedriver/aufs-driver/#image-layering-and-sharing-with-aufs), this is done in an extremely efficient way.
 It is quite possible to have hundreds or thousands of container states on your machine and never notice.
 This is a *good thing* in principal.
 In practice, unless you work very very hard to bury some work inside a docker container, you will never need to use this feature.

 > All of our dockerfiles, scripts and best practice processes allow you to destroy ***all*** the docker containers and images on your system *at any time*.
 This is how you should work with docker.
-If somehow you realise you accidentally did a days work inside a docker container and have no idea where it is, jaunt over to #docker on freenode, or file a ticket with us and we will do our best to help you out.
+If you realise that you have somehow done a days work inside a docker container, that didnt get saved in .holochain somewhere, and have no idea where it is, jaunt over to #docker on freenode, or file a ticket with us and we will do our best to help you out.
 This should never happen.

 > In general, you will be running docker containers in daemonised mode.
 The rest of this introduction will take you through directly using `hc`, to get a feel for it, but it is rare (if ever?) that you will want to actually do this in either development or end-user scenarios.